Here are some answers to some basic questions that you may have about your information as it’s stored in our network.

-Is SSL Supported?
+Is SSL supported?

 How are things like passwords stored in the database?

 If it’s the WordPress password, that’s hashed.
 How that’s done is up to WordPress, but they are using a hash.
 If your user group leader has installed a plugin that stores usernames and passwords for something then it’s up to how that plugin was developed.
-You’d have to check with your user group leader, or the plugins developer (no we won’t look in the database to find out for you, see the first item above).
+You’d have to check with your user group leader, or the plugin’s developer (no we won’t look in the database to find out for you, see the first item above).

 Can user group leaders install their own plugins and themes?

 Sort of.
 Because we are using the WordPress “network” feature which allows us to host as many domains as we want on a single config we have to work within its limits.
-If a user group leader wants a specific plugin or theme installed we’ll happy do it for them as quickly as possible.
+If a user group leader wants a specific plugin or theme installed we’ll happily do it for them as quickly as possible.
 We do reserve the right to say no if the theme or plugin is crap and will hurt the environment.

-Are there plugins which are required?
+Are there plugins that are required?

 What’s the infrastructure behind the sites?